hussainsajib/PyGen/conductor/product.md

 - **Word-by-Word Synchronization:** Advanced video generation engine that renders synchronized Arabic words and translations using multi-line segmentation and configurable typography.
     - **Configurable Pacing:** Support for adjustable delays between verses to improve recitation flow.
     - **Enhanced Overlays:** Optional full-ayah translation at the bottom of the screen with configurable database sources and font sizes.
+    - **Interlinear Rendering:** New specialized layout that centers translations directly beneath each Arabic word with solid underlines for improved clarity.
     - **Optimized Layout:** Refined positioning of metadata (Reciter, Surah, Brand) and translation overlays for better visibility.
     - **UX Refinements:** Streamlined form submission workflow with intuitive redirects and quick-reset background options.
 - **Job Management System:** A robust backend that queues video generation tasks, allowing for bulk processing.